 To restore your website:

-- Click the Restore button in the far right.
+- Scroll down to the Restore Files section and click the Restore button on the far right.

 - The Restore page appears:

 - Available Backup Dates: There are three time-frame options available for your domain’s backups:

 - 1 hour to 1 day

 - Restore Options: The two options allow you to either restore the selected backups to your current live site or restore the selected backups as a separate folder.

 Copy the backup files to: /home/username/example.com_TIMESTAMP

 - The first option keeps the current site live.
 Your backup files are retrieved and stored in a new directory.
 This directory is named after your site, followed by a timestamp.
 Use this option if you want to view your backed up files before changing your site to the old version.